txstate-etc/dataloader-factory/README.md

   extractKey: item => item.genre
 })
 ```
+See how executeBookQuery is re-usable no matter how many different types of filtering we add?
+You don't
+have to use this pattern but I find it very helpful.

 ## Compound Keys
 Compound Keys are fully supported.
 Any key object will be accepted.
 It is up to your `fetch` and